-If you’re anything like me, you absolutely love fall – however it tends to help put me into a melancholy state of mind.
+If you’re anything like me, you absolutely love fall – however, it tends to help put me into a melancholy state of mind.
 Not that this is a bad thing…

 This mixtape playlist will feed into that brooding and angst you’re feeling as the leaves change and we prepare for another long, cold winter – well that’s what The Farmer’s Almanac is calling for anyways.

-This one is chock full of classic alternative greats like Joy Division, The Cure, Depeche Mode and Siouxsie & The Banshees.
+This one is chock full of classic alternative greats like Joy Division, The Cure, Depeche Mode, and Siouxsie & The Banshees.

 As always, this mix has been tested and approved!
 If you’d like me to create a mixtape playlist post for you, feel free to ask!
-My musical knowledge and love reaches beyond alternative music!
+My musical knowledge and love reach beyond alternative music!

-And now, get ready for a full on Fall Mood experience…
+And now, get ready for a full-on Fall Mood experience…

-I absolutely adore this song – so many creepy cool elements!
+I absolutely adore this song – so many creepy-cool elements!

 This needs to be in a horror movie soundtrack!